pyta-uoft/website/index.md

 This error occurs when an expression is compared to a singleton value like `True`, `False` or `None`.

+Here is an example involving a comparison to `None`:

 ~~~~ {include="C0121_singleton_comparison"}
 ~~~~